 Medium of Instruction: English

-User Education Room, G/F, University Library Register
+User Education Room, G/F, University Library Completed

 Enquiries: Email to eref@cuhk.edu.hk

-The workshop information will be available soon.
+The workshop information will be updated when available.

 Title Date & Time Venue Registration